 A huge page is a memory page that is larger than 4Ki.
 In x86_64 architecture, in addition to standard 4KB memory page size, two larger page sizes are available: 2MB and 1GB.
 Contrail DPDK vrouter can use both or only one huge page size.

-CPU isolation and pining
+CPU Isolation and Pining

-An Operating System is using a scheduler to place each single process and/or threads it has to run onto one CPUs offered by a host.
+An operating system is using a scheduler to place each single process and/or threads it has to run onto one of the CPUs offered by a host.
 There are two kinds of scheduling, cooperative and preemptive.
 By default, Linux scheduler is using a cooperative mode.

-In order to get a CPU booked for a subset of tasks, we have to inform the Operating System scheduler not to use these CPUs for all the tasks it has to run.
-These CPUs are told: "isolated" because they are no more used by the OS to process all tasks.
+In order to get a CPU booked for a subset of tasks, you have to inform the OS scheduler not to use these CPUs for all the tasks it has to run.
+These CPUs are "isolated" because they are no longer used by the OS to process all the tasks.
 In order to get a CPU isolated several mechanisms can be used:

-remove this CPU from the "common" CPU list used to process all tasks
+remove this CPU from the common CPU list used to process all tasks

 change the scheduling algorithm (cooperative to preemptive)

-participate or not to interrupt processing
+participate or do not interrupt processing

 Isolation and pinning are two complementary mechanisms that are proposed by Linux OS:

-CPU isolation restricts the set of CPUs that are available for Operating System Scheduler level.
-When a CPU is isolated, no task will be scheduled on it by the Operating System.
+CPU isolation restricts the set of CPUs that are available for operating system scheduler level.
+When a CPU is isolated, no task will be scheduled on it by the OS.
 An explicit task assignment must be done.

-CPU pinning is also called processor affinity.
-It enables the binding and unbinding of process or a thread onto a CPU.
-On the opposite, CPU pinning is a mechanism that consists in defining a limited set of CPUs that are allowed to be used by:
+CPU pinning is also called processor affinity and it enables the binding and unbinding of a process or a thread onto the CPU.
+On the opposite side, CPU pinning is a mechanism that consists in defining a limited set of CPUs that are allowed to be used by:

-the OS Scheduler.
-Operating System CPU affinity is managed through systemd.
+the OS scheduler.
+OS CPU affinity is managed through systemd

 a specific process: using CPU pinning rules (taskset command for instance)

 Tasks to be run by an operating system must be spread across available CPUs.
-These tasks in a multi-threading environment are often made of several processes which are also made of several threads.
+These tasks are in a multi-threading environment often made of several processes which are also made of several threads.

-CPU isolation mechanisms
+CPU Isolation Mechanisms

 isolcpus

-isolcpus is a Kernel scheduler option.
+Isolcpus is a Kernel scheduler option.
 When a CPUs is specified in isolcpus list, it is removed from the general kernel SMP balancing and scheduler algorithms.
-The only way to move a process onto or off an "isolated" CPU is via the CPU affinity syscalls (or to use the taskset command).
+The only way to move a process onto or off OF an isolated CPU is via the CPU affinity syscalls (or to use the taskset command).

 This isolation mechanism:

-remove isolated CPUs from the "common" CPU list used to process all tasks
+removeS isolated CPUs from the common CPU list used to process all tasks

 change the scheduling algorithm from cooperative to preemptive

-perform CPU isolation at the system boot
+performS CPU isolation at the system boot

-isolcpus is suffering of lots of drawbacks; that are:
+When isolcpus is suffering of lots of drawbacks:

-it requires manual placement of processes on isolated cpus.
+it requires manual placement of processes on isolated CPUs.

 it is not possible to rearrange the CPU isolation rules after the system startup